 Regifting is not a crime.
 Giving Good Useful Things to Others is Helpful.

-Some people think that donating stuff you received as gifts is not OK.
-Let's put it this way, if the gift is in good condition and can be used by someone else, regifting is acceptable.
+Some people think that donating stuff you receive as gifts is not OK.
+Let's put it this way: if the gift is in good condition and can be used by someone else, regifting is acceptable.
 Items can be regifted if they can be helpful and useful to someone else who needs them.

 If you plan to regift, be sure to gift it to someone who is not related to the person who gave you the gift.
 This will eliminate the hurt feelings if the giver finds out you regifted their present.